US gains access to Iranian drones shot down in Ukraine war

 Like the US newspaper Washington Post According to two anonymous US officials, the US government has been investigating the Iranian drones to get more information about the structure and technology of the unmanned aerial vehicles.
 The knowledge gained from this could now help the USA and Ukraine to find them better in the future and eliminate them before they can do any damage.

-The dangerous Shahed-136 drones are said to have targeted power plants and utilities in an attack on Kiev this week, killing at least four people, according to authorities.
+According to the authorities, the dangerous Shahed-136 drones are said to have targeted power plants and utilities in an attack on Kyiv this week and killed at least four people.
 Previously, Tehran’s president denied directly supporting Russia in the war and claimed to have sold the drones to Russia before the war.
 But there were already doubts about it.
 These are now growing steadily.
-According to the Washington Post The White House on Thursday confirmed earlier reports that Tehran had dispatched advisers to Russian-controlled areas in Ukraine to provide technical guidance to operators.
+According to the Washington Post The White House on Thursday confirmed earlier reports that Tehran had sent advisers to Russian-controlled areas in Ukraine to provide technical guidance to operators.

 Iran directly involved in the war by providing arms

-In addition, the National Security Council communications coordinator, John Kirby, told reporters that a “relatively small number” of Iranian trainers and technicians are in Crimea to act as a sort of assistant “to help the Russians [die Drohnen] with better lethality”.
+In addition, National Security Council communications coordinator John Kirby also told reporters that a “relatively small number” of Iranian trainers and technicians are in Crimea to act as a sort of assistant “to help the Russians [die Drohnen] with better lethality”.

 In the past, the US is said to have investigated weapons used by Iranian proxy groups in conflicts in the Middle East.
 It is not known exactly how the United States gained access to the drones shot down in Ukraine.
-However, they are now working to understand Iranian drones and take advantage of them. (na)
+However, they are now working to understand and take advantage of Iranian drones. (na)

 #gains #access #Iranian #drones #shot #Ukraine #war